Renault Robinson: Biography

-Born the oldest of eight children in Chicago, Illinois, to Mabel (née Stevenson) and Robert Robinson, Robinson was raised in the Woodlawn neighborhood on the city's south side.
-Robinson attended Corpus Christi catholic church, attending and graduating from Corpus Christi Grammar School in 1956.
+Renault Alvin Robinson was born as the oldest of eight children in Chicago, Illinois, to Mabel (née Stevenson) and Robert Robinson.
+He was raised in the Woodlawn neighborhood on the city's south side.
+Robinson attended Corpus Christi Catholic church, attending and graduating from Corpus Christi Grammar School in 1956.
 For high school, Robinson first attended Corpus Christi High School for two years and later graduated from Hyde Park High School (now Hyde Park Academy High School) in 1960.
 After high school, Robinson worked in his father's printing shop as well as for other printing companies from 1960 until 1964.